treviasxk/Nethostfire/README.md

  - Bytes bandwidth control for each groupID of shipments.
  - Connected client detection system.
  - Manage all connected clients with server resources.
- - Various types of submissions (single, group, all).
+ - Various types of shipping (single, group, all).
  - RSA, AES and Base64 encryption both on the server and on the client.
  - Automatic decryption.
  - Resource to send UDP bytes without losses.